Corns and Calluses

 What are Corns and Calluses?

-Corns and Calluses are areas of skin that receive an excessive amount of pressure or friction which causes the skin to thicken and harden.
-The death skin is compressed and piles up creating the rough text.
+Corns and Calluses are areas of skin that receive an excessive amount of pressure or friction.
+The skin begins to thicken and harden as a result of the continuous pressure.
 Corns and calluses can be very painful.

 Who is at risk of developing a corn or callus?

 Everyone who puts an expressive amount of pressure on the feet can develop a corn or callus.
-Curtain kinds of shoes such as high heels and tight shoes can also cause a corn or callus to develop.
+Certain kinds of shoes such as high heels and tight shoes can also cause a corn or callus.

 What is the difference between a corn and calluses?